-From the expert point of view, the mission of the program is consistent with the mission of the University: first, to satisfy the increasing demand for medical staff in the relevant sphere health care sciences; second, to train native Saudi specialists and thus to reduce the dependence on specialists from abroad.
+In general, the experts have concluded that the study program complies with the overall mission of the University: first, to satisfy the increasing demand for medical staff in the relevant sphere health care sciences; second, to train native Saudi specialists and thus to reduce the dependence on specialists from abroad.
 By these means, the University hopes to contribute to the development and expansion of the national labor market and also to the improvement of the general quality of medical services within the country.